attdevsupport/att-html5-sdk/sdk/doc_src/guides/getting_started/README.md

 The HTML5 SDK is using iframes to handle the OAuth login, because of this cross-domain access, controls come into effect.
 When the AT&T API redirects the user (in the iframe) back to http://yourhost:yourport/att/callback, yourhost:yourport will need to match exactly with the yourhost:yourport where the application was loaded.

 For example, if your application is hosted on mynewapp.com, and the user loads mynewapp.com, then your redirect URL should be http://mynewapp.com/att/callback

 In these examples and guides we assume that you are using a 127.0.0.1 host (your local development server).
 However, any valid DNS name will work.
 If you plan to test the client on a different computer or on a mobile device, using 127.0.0.1 will not work.
 In that case you should use a real DNS name that maps to your server.

-Once you have your application provisioned with the AT&T developer program, you can proceed with configuring the SDK.
+Once your application is provisioned with the AT&T Developer Program, you can proceed with configuring the HTML SDK server.

 HTML5 SDK Server